codelit-io/codelit-demo-app/README.md

 DEV Dependencies:

-- [react-test-renderer](https://reactjs.org/docs/test-renderer.html): used for testing along side Jest
+- [react-test-renderer](https://reactjs.org/docs/test-renderer.html): used for testing with Jest
 - husky for pre-push and comments
 - commitizen for commits
 - Prettier code formatting